prismicio/prismic-gatsby/docs/03-fetch-data.md

 In singleton-type queries, the metadata fields are found in the first node of the query.

-In repeatable type queries, the metadata fields are found inside edges > node.
+In repeatable type queries, the metadata fields are found inside edges > nodes.

-Here's an example for a singleton query:
+Here's an example of a singleton query:

 ```graphql
 query MyQuery {